-Acacia Bark Description
+Acacia Herb Description

-For medicinal purposes, the bark must be allowed to mature for a year, and it is often substituted in medical applications for Oak Bark.
+For medicinal purposes, the bark must be allowed to mature for a year.
+It is often substituted in medical applications for Oak Bark.
 Although they are different in appearance, both have an astringent taste.

 Acacia Bark History

-Acacia Bark is hard and woody with a rusty, brown color, and because it contained large amounts of tannin and gallic acid, its powerful astringency made it the backbone of the Australian and New Zealand tanning industry.
+The Acacia herb is hard and woody with a rusty, brown color, and because it contained large amounts of tannin and gallic acid, its powerful astringency made it the backbone of the Australian and New Zealand tanning industry.
 The timber itself was used commercially, and the bark, also known as Babul, became a mainstay in the area’s tanning and dyeing industries.
 That same astringency has special use when employed medicinally.

-Acacia Bark Uses
+Acacia Herb Uses

 Acacia (or Indian Gum Arabic) is commonly used in maintaining dental hygiene.
 The fresh twigs have long been used for the protection of gums and teeth, and recent studies indicated that Acacia was found to inhibit the growth of germs in the oral cavity.

-In India, Acacia Bark has long been administered for its astringent properties, and there are current reports that, in combination with other herbs and barks, traditional Indian healers use it in the treatment of leprosy in rural areas.
+In India, the Acacia Bark has long been administered for its astringent properties, and there are current reports that, in combination with other herbs and barks, traditional Indian healers use it in the treatment of leprosy in rural areas.
 The healers also claim that it aids in the treatment of stomachache.

 There are current reports claiming that Acacia Bark extract appears to block the body’s pain trigger mechanisms.